JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 #### SARAH.answer()

+SARAH will say a random sentence.

 **Parameters**

 * No parameter

 **Comments**

 The function will randomly take one sentence from the `custom.prop`.
-You can change the default sentences via the web interface of SARAH: in the "A propos" widget, just click on the "Config." button.
+You can change the default sentences via the [Web interface of SARAH](http://127.0.0.1:8080/home): in the "A propos" widget, just click on the "Config." button.
 Each answers must be seperated with a pipe (|).

 The default answers are `Oui|Je m'en occupe|Voilà|C'est fait`.
 So when you call `SARAH.answer()` the program will say "Oui", or "Voilà", or "Je m'en occupe".
 The answer is randomly chosen.

 #### SARAH.speak(sentence, [callback])

+SARAH will speak (synchronously or asychronously).

 **Parameters**